mornir/my-skills/README.md

-# My skills as a front-end web developer
+# My skills as a web developer

 ## My current stack
 - Nuxt